-Icon LED Activity Description Solid green You have an ADSL connection.
-In technical terms, the ADSL por synchronized with an ISP network-access device.
-You have an ADSL connection.
+Icon LED Activity Description 200 Solid green You have an ADSL connection.
 In technical terms, the ADSL port is synchronized with an ISP network-access device.
 Blinking green Indicates that the WiFi DSL modem router is negotiating the best possible speed on the ADSL line.
 Off The unit is off or has no ADSL connection.